nuxt/http/docs/api/hooks.md

 - arguments: `(error)`

-If the error originated from a request, the property `err.response` might be available.
+If the error originated from a request.

+Available properties:

+- `error.statusCode`
+- `error?.response?.data`

+You can optionally return a value or promise that can resolve for fallback response.
+If hook returns any value, other hooks **won't** be called.

 See [here](/guide/advanced.html#hooks) for usage.